itsbanjo/concession-kiosk-demo/readme.md

 ## Purpose and Goal

+## Purpose and Goal

-A showcase the deployment transition of the same application from a traditional, OpenShift Local, to an OpenShift Platform.
-An experience to validate speed, consistency, and simplicity of deploying a containerized applications using an OpenShift Container Platform (OCP) compared to deploying application using a traditional architecture.
-A three-tier application called "Concession Kiosk" is deployed using 3 RHEL instances of VMs via VCenter or VirtualBox, then the same application is deployed into OpenShift invoking a few *oc* commands for comparison.
+The purpose of this repository is to showcase the transition of deploying an application, initially hosted on a traditional environment either a VMware or Virtualbox environmen then onto an OpenShift Local environment and finally to an OpenShift Platform.
+The goal is to provide an experiential comparison of the deployment process in terms of speed, consistency, and simplicity for containerized applications, utilizing the OpenShift Container Platform (OCP) versus a traditional deployment architecture.
+Specifically, we will deploy a three-tier application named "Concession Kiosk" on 3 RHEL instances of VMs through either VCenter or VirtualBox.
+Subsequently, we will deploy the same application on OpenShift using a few *oc* commands for comparative analysis.

-Typically in an Enterprise environment, deployment of a three-tier application requires several key stakeholders to comission into productions.
-Unlike in the Kubernetes world such as OCP, the comissioning new infrastructure resources to meet the needs is uncommonly required.
-Hence, developer can take control the deployment consistently, securely, and faster response to the business needs.
-While Adminsitrator of the platform can focus on improving their BAU operations by adding additional new capabilities in the platform.
-Since OpenShift is managed using YAML, both developers and IT operations can work more collaboratively using the latest technologies without compromising agility.
+In the typical Enterprise environment, deploying a three-tier application involves the coordination of multiple key stakeholders for production commissioning.
+However, in the Kubernetes world like OCP, the need for commissioning new infrastructure resources to meet specific requirements is considerably less common.
+Consequently, developers have the capability to consistently and securely manage deployments, responding faster to business needs.
+Simultaneously, platform administrators can concentrate on enhancing their Business-As-Usual (BAU) operations by incorporating additional capabilities into the platform.
+As OpenShift is managed using YAML, both developers and IT operations can collaborate effectively utilizing the latest technologies, preserving agility without compromise.

 ![The Sample Application](https://raw.githubusercontent.com/itsbanjo/concession-kiosk-demo/aae0e3838c9074da7986672a38455ae7a411e96f/artefacts/concession-kiosk.png)